phantasmfour/coquiTTSArticles/README.md

 This project can be very easily modified to change the text you provide to Coqui and the place where you are storing these audio files.
 You could even start converting books you own into audio books.

+This is setup and running on a raspberry pi.
+It is very slow and needs a lot of ram.
+I originally tried using the piper library but found its outputs to have issues pronouncing R's.
+I included the conda env file along with a requirments.txt and two sample output files.